What Are The Final Products Of Mitosis

 • Mid-20th Century: The discovery of DNA structure by Watson and Crick provided a molecular basis for understanding how genetic information is duplicated and passed on during mitosis.

-• Late 20th Century and Beyond: Advanced imaging techniques and molecular biology have revealed the intricate details of mitosis, including the roles of various proteins and regulatory mechanisms.
+• Late 20th Century and Beyond: Advanced imaging techniques and molecular biology have revealed the layered details of mitosis, including the roles of various proteins and regulatory mechanisms.

 Stages of Mitosis